Go-Getters

-"Go-Getters" is a song by VTuber Mori Calliope from her second major studio album, Phantomime (2024).
-It was released on June 27, 2024, by EMI Records.
+"Go-Getters" is a song by virtual YouTuber Mori Calliope.
+It was released on June 27, 2024 by EMI Records as the fourth and final single from her third studio album, Phantomime (2024).
 The song was featured as the ending theme song for the anime television series Suicide Squad Isekai.

 Background and release

 On March 14, 2024, Warner Bros.'s Japanese wing released the third trailer for the anime series, Suicide Squad Isekai, revealing that Mori Calliope would be singing the ending theme, titled "Go-Getters".
 "Go-Getters" was released as a digital single on June 27, 2024.
 An accompanying credit-less ending video for Suicide Squad Isekai was also released that same day in advance of the series premiere.

-A remix featuring Yoon of the South Korean girl group STAYC was released on July 27, 2024 and was included as a bonus track on the regular version of her second major studio album, Phantomime, released on August 16.
+A remix featuring Yoon of the South Korean girl group STAYC was released on July 27, 2024 and was included as a bonus track on the regular version of Phantomime, released on August 16.
 A second remix featuring Thai co-ed duo Luss was released on August 2.
 A third remix featuring Ren and Ryushin of the Japanese boy band Psychic Fever from Exile Tribe was released on October 18, 2024.

 An accompanying music video was released on September 6, 2024 at 12:00 p.m.
 JST.
 It was directed and edited by Takashi Horiuchi and animated by Wit Studio.